-The Village will continue to offer a basic health insurance plan with the HMO, as well as a HDPPPO and PPO as supplemental health insurance plans requiring a premium contribution by the employee (as listed below), co-pays, deductibles, reimbursement for being out of network, out -of -pocket maximum for being out of network etc. Employees may select single, single plus spouse, single plus child(ren), or family coverage in one of the health programs offered by the Village during the enrollment period established by the Village.
+The health insurance plans may require a premium contribution by the employee (as listed below), co-pays, deductibles, reimbursement for being out of network, out -of -pocket maximum for being out of network etc. Employees may select single, single plus spouse, single plus child(ren), or family coverage in one of the health programs offered by the Village during the enrollment period established by the Village.
 The insurance plan year typically commences on January 1 of each year.
 The Village shall provide group health insurance benefits to employees, with such benefits to be provided in the group insurance policy(s) applicable to all Village employees at the rates assessed under such policy(s) which the Village shall enter from time to time.